-- a) The demonstration that development will not have a likely significant effect on protected habitats sites. - b) Ensuring the conservation of the landscape and scenic beauty of the AONB through consideration of the individual and cumulative impact of development in the layout, landscaping, and design of proposals, informed by a Landscape and Visual Impact Assessment. - c) The conservation and where possible, enhancement of the setting of the heritage asset, Branksome Place (Grade II). - d) The achievement of satisfactory detailed access arrangements to the development from Hindhead Road.
+- a) The demonstration that development will not have a likely significant effect on protected habitats sites. - b) Ensuring the conservation of the landscape and scenic beauty of the AONB through consideration of the individual and cumulative impact of development in the layout, landscaping, and design of proposals, informed by a Landscape and Visual Impact Assessment.

+- c) The conservation and where possible, enhancement of the setting of the heritage asset, Branksome Place (Grade II). - d) The achievement of satisfactory detailed access arrangements to the development from Hindhead Road.

-Size 0.4 ha Existing use Parking LAA ID 1105 Approximate density 30dph Key Constraints: Countryside beyond the Green Belt Area of Outstanding Natural Beauty (not subject to Policy) Wealden Heaths II Special Protection Area 1 Km zone Setting of Grade II Listed building Description: currently used for car parking, it is considered that the site is redevelopment for up to 13 residential dwellings.
+Size 0.4 ha Existing use Parking LAA ID 1105 Approximate density 30dph Key Constraints: Area of OWealden I de beyond the Green Belt utstanding Natural Beauty (not s Heaths II Special Protection Are Grade II Listed building 3 / Description: MM82 The site is curre ntly used for car parking, it is only used for car parking, it is only also below the second